ianlewis/www.ianlewis.org/en/_posts/2024-05-23-understanding-github-artifact-attestations.md

 Generating attestations is done using the [`attest-build-provenance`](https://github.com/actions/attest-build-provenance) GitHub action.
 Github’s blog post does a good job of explaining how it works so I won’t rehash it fully here.
-I’ll just summarize the flow and highlight some additional information that will be important later.
+Instead, I’ll summarize the flow and highlight some additional information that will be important later.

 1. `attest-build-provenance` requests an OIDC token from the GitHub OIDC provider.
 This OIDC token contains [information about the